aatishrana/Thinny/_posts/2017-11-03-dependency-injection.md

 }
 ```

-but which real implementation of engine will be used in Car, will be decided when we create our Car and run our program
+But which real implementation of the engine will be used in Car, will be decided when we create our Car and run our program

 ```java
 class App{